 REMM WM5 - Construction waste would be minimised by accurately calculating materials brought to the site and limiting materials packaging.
-Applicable Sustainability Manager Environmental Manage Construction Manager Site Supervisor REMM WM6 - All waste would be assessed, classified, managed and disposed accordance with the Waste Classification Guidelines (EPA, 2014). of in Applicable Environmental Manage Construction Manager Site Supervisor REMM WM7 - Waste segregation bins would be located at various locations with the project area, if space permits, to facilitate segregation and prevent cross contamination.
-Applicable Sustainability Manager Environmental Manager Construction Manager Site Supervisor te Specific Mitigation & Control Measures developed as part of this CEMP: ne following are the minimum general control measures to be implemented on the lowing the completion of the Construction process procedure/work method state e following are the minimum general control measures to be implemented on the ment for the proposed activity. ol measures may be requ Responsible Construction Manager Site Supervisor ne following are the minimum general control measures to be implemented on the lowing the completion of the Construction process procedure/work method state Mitigation Measures ment for the proposed activity.
-Responsible Construction Manager ne following are the minimum general control measures to be implemented on the lowing the completion of the Construction process procedure/work method state Mitigation Measures Minimise spoil generation where possible by undertaking a cut/fill balance exerci ment for the proposed activity. se marily keeping any movements to ResponsibleConstruction ManagerSite SupervisorConstruction ManagerSite Supervisor
+Applicable Sustainability Manager Environmental Manager Construction Manager Site Supervisor REMM WM6 - All waste would be assessed, classified, managed and disposed of in accordance with the Waste Classification Guidelines (EPA, 2014).
+Applicable Environmental Manager Construction Manager Site Supervisor REMM WM7 - Waste segregation bins would be located at various locations within the project area, if space permits, to facilitate segregation and prevent cross contamination.
+Applicable Sustainability Manager Environmental Manager Construction Manager Site Supervisor

+Site Specific Mitigation & Control Measures developed as part of this CEMP:

+The following are the minimum general control measures to be implemented on the project, however additional control measures may be required following the completion of the Construction process procedure/work method statement for the proposed activity.